-pIRIR or post-IR IRSL (post-infrared infrared stimulated luminescence) dating measures the infrared signal of K-feldspar mineral grains at elevated temperatures after low temperature infrared exposure, thus measuring a signal which is less influenced by the anomalous fading phenomena observed for K-feldspar grains (Thomsen et al. 2008).
+pIRIR or post-IR IRSL (post-infrared infrared-stimulated luminescence) dating measures the infrared signal of K-feldspar mineral grains at elevated temperatures after low temperature infrared exposure, thus measuring a signal which is less influenced by the anomalous fading phenomena observed for K-feldspar grains (Thomsen et al. 2008).

 One shouldered point has been discovered in the small lithic assemblage of Romuald’s cave in Istria, but radiocarbon dates are lacking.